Adriano-goes/sustainability-data-portfolio/README.md

 # Author
 Adriano Goes
-📍 Netherlands · 💼 MBA Data Science & Analytics
-🔗 LinkedIn | GitHub
+Amsterda, Netherlands · MBA Data Science & Analytics LinkedIn | GitHub

 This repository is the foundation of an evolving sustainability analytics portfolio focused on data transparency and climate performance.